StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 ## Argument 1: Objective morality exists

 Strict materialists often argue that existence is actually futile and that the meaningfulness of life is a charade that we keep up to numb ourselves to the coldness of reality.
 Under such a supposition, morality is seen through a subjective lens, a human construct propogated by the weak to keep the strong from ruling them absolutely.
-There is no right and wrong because the universe is governed by uncaring natural laws and humans humans are merely strings of predictable biological cause and effect drifting to and fro by chance.
+There is no right and wrong because the universe is governed by uncaring natural laws and humans are merely strings of predictable biological cause and effect drifting to and fro by chance.

 I will argue in no uncertain terms that this particular position (i.e., a rejection of objective morality) is incorrect.
 This does not *ipso facto* disprove strict materialism, but it does demand an explanation for why objective morality exists.
 (In other words, strict materialism is not inherently incompatible with objective morality, but the latter does not obviously flow from the former, and thus its origin must be explained).
 The interaction between strict materialism and objective morality is ultimately a separate issue from whether or not objective morality exists in the first place.